JGDR20/jgdr20/jmm/johnsmodelmadness/bookonbuilding.md

 Any slight twist in the formed plate was adjusted at this stage before the back and front edges of each bunker was trimmed to the correct length.

 The top edge of each bunker is trimmed by a beading.
-A length of 5 / 16 inch diameter rod was milled filed to the correct 'D' section ( filing would have sufficed ), bent to match the top edge of each bunker and then riveted into position.
+A length of 5/16" diameter rod was milled filed to the correct 'D' section ( filing would have sufficed ), bent to match the top edge of each bunker and then riveted into position.
 The openings at the bottom of each bunker were chain drilled and sawn